 How to add swatches to the Illustrator symbols and add fills / strokes and color the artwork tutorial for CC 2017 2015 etc

 How do you add a fill or multiple fills to a symbol as well as adding a stroke or multiple strokes to a symbol, and adding swatches to either to the fill and stroke.
 So the key thing is to add the symbol to the artboard and then display the appearance panel which can be found via the window menu.
-You can find many additional symbols on this site(such as space / alien symbols and rosette and flowery symbols) as well as swatches (such as swirl and flourish Illustrator swatches and black and white swatches)

 The symbol may contain multiple fills and strokes as well as effects and much more and you may find some symbols will not accept any additional fill or stroke etc but most will be fine with this approach.
 It is also possible that the swatch color will mean that fill is ineffective such as adding a black and white swatch to a black symbol will result in little change other than adding a swatch to the appearance)